Mayar-Elabbasy/Simple-Pharmacy-Laravel/README.md

     ```
 12. Open your browser on this url ``` http://localhost:8000```

-13. In our Project we have a requirment to remove the registration so the only way to create a new admin, you have to use command line and to Run
+13. In our Project we have a requirement to remove the registration so the only way to create a new admin, you have to use command line and to Run
     php artisan create:admin that has 2 mandatory parameters "email" "password" & 1 optional parameter "name"
     Ex with the optional parameter:
     ```sh